KibutuJr/ScreenOnco-Health-App/README.md

 Supabase + Lovable.dev:
 Use Lovable’s chat interface to create and integrate a Supabase backend.
 For example, in Lovable’s UI, prompt:
 “Create a new Supabase project for ScreenOnco.
 Define tables: patients(id, name, email, dob, history) and appointments(id, patient_id, doctor_id, date, time, status).
 Set up user authentication (email/password).”
 Lovable will generate the SQL schema and configure authentication.
-Its docs note that “Lovable can automatically generate the necessary tables and schema based on your prompts”
+Its docs note that “Lovable can automatically generate the necessary tables and schema based on your prompts.”

 Cursor AI (Code Generation & Debugging):
 Use natural language to generate or fix code.
 Examples: